alessiotamborini/IndexFinderML/README.md

 Two model versions of the model are available for use:

-1. **Model Checkpoint with Augmented Data**: "augmented_model.pth" This version of the model has been trained using augmented data, which can help improve the model's robustness and performance on a wider range of inputs.
+1. ```"augmented_model.pth"```: **Model Checkpoint with Augmented Data**.
+This version of the model has been trained using augmented data, which can help improve the model's robustness and performance on a wider range of inputs.

-2. **Model Checkpoint without Augmented Data**: "base_model.pth" This version of the model has been trained without any data augmentation, providing a baseline performance on the original dataset.
+2. ```"base_model.pth"```: **Model Checkpoint without Augmented Data**.
+This version of the model has been trained without any data augmentation, providing a baseline performance on the original dataset.

 ## Contact
 For any questions or inquiries, please contact the project maintainer: